cyfocube/OladimejiShodipe/README.md

-# DR. OLATUNJI SHOBANDE - Academic Website
+# DR. OLADIMEJI SHODIPE - Academic Website

-A professional academic website showcasing the research, publications, and academic contributions of Dr. Olatunji Shobande, Assistant Professor of Economics at Hartwick College.
+A professional academic website showcasing the research, publications, and academic contributions of Dr. Oladimeji Shodipe, Assistant Professor of Economics at Hartwick College.

 ## 🌟 Live Website